Andrewiski/Beaglebone-Hvac-Controller/README.md

  If you are missing the universal cape which in example above is slot 4 then

- We can load the cape manual like so
+ We can load the cape manual like so for BeagleBone Green
  ```
+ #BBG
   sudo sh -c "echo 'univ-emmc' > /sys/devices/platform/bone_capemgr/slots"
+ #BBGW
+ sudo sh -c "echo 'univ-bbgw' > /sys/devices/platform/bone_capemgr/slots"

  ```

 To Fix the console image so it loads like it should at boot via the /opt/scripts/boot/am335x_evm.sh that excutes at boot
 do the following